 The various user fee acts require the HHS Secretary to submit annual performance reports to Congress for each fiscal year during which fees are collected.
 Annual performance reports document FDA performance in meeting goals agreed to by the HHS Secretary.
 FDA’s user fee act programs include:

-- Animal Drug User Fee Act (ADUFA) - Focuses on performance goals that strive to expedite the review of new animal drug applications (NADAs), supplemental NADAs, and investigational new animal drug (INAD) submissions.
+- Animal Drug User Fee Act (ADUFA) – Focuses on performance goals intended to improve the predictability and timeliness of the review of new animal drug applications (NADAs), supplemental NADAs, and investigational new animal drug (INAD) submissions.

-- Animal Generic Drug User Fee Act (AGDUFA) - Focuses on performance goals that strive to expedite the review of new animal generic drug applications (ANADAs), supplemental ANADAs, and investigational new animal generic drug (JINAD) submissions.
+- Animal Generic Drug User Fee Act (AGDUFA) – Focuses on performance goals intended to improve the predictability and timeliness of the review of abbreviated new animal drug applications (ANADAs), supplemental ANADAs, and generic investigational new animal drug (JINAD) submissions.